Hollis DG03 Dive Computer Review

 Lastly, as already mentioned in the recall section above, you also have the ability to use air integration with this dive computer.
 The transmitter is optional and since the software update on the dive computer makes it safe to use.

-The computer allows to connect to up to 3 transmitters.
+The computer allows connecting to up to 3 transmitters.
 One for each tank if you dive with three gas mixes.

 The underlying RGBM algorithm is moderate to conservative.
 If you want it more conservative then you have the option to adjust the safety factors.